truatpasteurdotfr/rozofs/README.md

 * swig

 ###Quick start
-Using default values will compile rozofs in Release mode and install it on _/usr/local_.
+Using default values will compile RozoFS in Release mode and install it on _/usr/local_.
 ```
 mkdir build
 cd build